epakhomov/capstone/README.md

 ### Comparison of models train with default data and PCA

-Most of the model scored worse with the PCA components as compared with default data:
+Most of the models scored worse with the PCA components as compared with default data:

 <img src="/images/03.png" alt="Fig.3" class="center" style="width:600px;height:auto;">